 Diana serves as a co-producer and advisor for the popular Outlander TV series, which is produced by the Starz network and Tall Ship Productions and distributed by Sony International.
 The show is an adaptation of her OUTLANDER series of novels.
 She has also written the scripts for several episodes and made a cameo appearance in the first season.

 Diana has written a number of short stories and novellas that are related to her Outlander and Lord John works.
 Her Chronology of the Outlander Series webpage shows how the novels and short fiction are interwoven in time.

 THE OUTLANDISH COMPANION, Volumes One and Two, are nonfiction (well, relatively) which provide details on the settings, background, characters, research, and writing of the first eight novels in the Outlander series of novels.
 Authorized publications by various authors have also celebrated the Outlander novels including a coloring book, cookbook, and others.

-Returning to her comic-book roots, she has also written a graphic novel titled THE EXILE (set within the OUTLANDER universe and featuring the main characters from OUTLANDER), but told from the viewpoint of Jamie Fraser and his godfather, Murtagh.
-The graphic novel is illustrated by Hoang Nguyen, published by Del-Rey.
+Returning to her comic-book roots, she wrote a graphic novel titled THE EXILE (set within the OUTLANDER universe and featuring the main characters from the novel OUTLANDER), but told from the viewpoint of Jamie Fraser and his godfather, Murtagh.

-She and her husband, Douglas Watkins, have three adult children and live mostly in Scottsdale, Arizona.
+Diana and her husband, Douglas Watkins, have three adult children, and two grandchildren.